 Provide rainwater harvesting system to capture at least 50% of run-off volume from roof and non-roof areas.
-The harvesting system designed should cater to at least 1 day of normal rainfall\ occurred in the last 5 years.
+The harvesting system designed should cater to at least 1 day of normal rainfall occurred in the last 5 years.

 Rainwater harvesting system to capture / recharge runoff from site

-$\geq$ 50% from roof & non-roof areas 1

-$\geq$ 75% from roof & non-roof areas 2
+≥ 50% from roof & non-roof areas 2

-≥ 95% from roof & non-roof areas 3
+≥ 75% from roof & non-roof areas 4

 In areas where the central/ state ground water board does not recommend artificial rainwater recharge (or) if the groundwater table is less than 8 m, the projects can show compliance by storage & reuse.
 Provide rainwater harvesting system to capture at least 10% of run-off volume from roof and non-roof areas.
-The harvesting system designed should cater to at least 1 day of normal rainfall\ occurred in the last 5 years
+The harvesting system designed should cater to at least 1 day of normal rainfall occurred in the last 5 years Points are awarded as below:

-Rainwater harvesting system to capture
+Rainwater harvesting system to capture Points

-$\geq$ 10% from roof & non-roof areas 1

-$\geq$ 20% from roof & non-roof areas 2
+≥ 10% from roof & non-roof areas 2

-≥ 30% from roof & non-roof areas 3
+≥ 20% from roof & non-roof areas 4